-Most print shops specialize in certain types of products, based on their equipment size, speed and binding capabilities, enlisting other manufacturers to handle the portions jobs they can't produce in their plant.
+It's reasonable that a printer's capabilities (and limitations) in certain types of products will be determined by their equipment size, speed and binding capabilities.
+But your project may have contingencies that may not be the ideal fit for their partner network, manufacturers that handle the portions jobs they can't produce in their plant.
 This outsourcing is routinely done in printing with up to 3 or more additional vendors touching a job, adding time, money and varying degrees of quality control.

 The best print managers will have many years of industry experience and a client list and references that convey their credibility.
 They are responsible for every step of what, where, when, how, why.
 This means identifying a group of optimal producers, creating specifications, selecting paper, scheduling to an end date, showing proofs, troubleshooting, doing on-press approvals, inspecting finishing processes and monitoring mailing dates and critical distribution.